facebookarchive/Polygames/README.md

 - the higher `num_actor`, the larger the MCTS, up to a limit where overheads between threads lead to decreasing returns.
 Empiracally this limit seems to be around 8.
 This limit may be game/model/platform dependent and should be tuned for a given instance.
 - in a time-limited game `num_rollouts` should not be specified as it is maximized within each `time_ratio` * remaining time period

+### Examples for converting models

+Saved checkpoints of models also store details about the game for which they were trained, and can only be used directly for the game in which they were trained.
+This is why `eval` runs do not require the `--game_name` to be specified; this is inferred from the model.
+The `pypolygames convert` command can be used to convert models to different games.

 ## Contributing

 We welcome contributions!
 Please check basic instructutions [here](.github/CONTRIBUTING.md)